boriskirov/boris-kirov-portfolio/cases/life-at-miro.md

 ![Async collaboration](../../async.png)

-Later on we also used this method to uplift our Developer relations by re-designing our App montly Digest, which was a montly email to provide better exposure and more effective convesration with our developers.
+Later on we also used this method to uplift our Developer relations by re-designing our App montly Digest, which was a montly email to provide better exposure and more effective conversation with our developers.

 ![App monthly digest](../../app-montly-digest.png)